ehsan002/Zikr/README.md

 This application is a collection of prayers that Muslim people use in their day-to-day life.
 The whole app is in the Bangla language.
 Some features are mentioned:

-- Ten prayers have been provided by default
+- Some prayers have been provided by default
 - User can add their prayer, edit, and delete.
 - Users can make a prayer favorite.